What is AEO? Answer Engine Optimization Explained (2026)

 The most useful schema types for AEO are usually Article, FAQPage, and HowTo, depending on page intent.
 Article helps define authorship, headline, dates, and page type.
 Google documents that Article structured data can help it better understand article content across Search, Google News, and other properties.
 Google Search Central

-That distinction matters.
-You should not use FAQ schema because you expect guaranteed FAQ rich results.
-You should use it when the page genuinely contains question-and-answer content and the markup makes the page easier to interpret across systems.
+FAQPage and HowTo are still worth using when they accurately reflect the visible page, even though Google reduced their visible rich-result treatment in 2023.
+Google Search Central Blog You should not use FAQ schema because you expect guaranteed rich results.
+You should use it when the page genuinely contains question-and-answer content and the markup makes the page easier to interpret.

 Best-practice schema stack for most AEO editorial pages: